Azure-Samples/active-directory-dotnet-native-aspnetcore/README.md

 8. For the Redirect URI, enter `http://TodoListClient`.
 Click finish.
 9. Click the Configure tab of the application.
 10. Find the Client ID value and copy it aside, you will need this later when configuring your application.
 11. In "Permissions to Other Applications", click "Add Application."
-Select "Other" in the "Show" dropdown, and click the upper check mark.
+Select "All Apps" in the "Show" dropdown, and click the upper check mark.
 Locate & click on the TodoListService, and click the bottom check mark to add the application.
 Select "Access TodoListService" from the "Delegated Permissions" dropdown, and save the configuration.

 ### Step 4:  Configure the sample to use your Azure AD tenant